khairil-hisham/flutter_tutorial/README.md

 > git rebase --continue

-- if you decide to undo all the changes you've made, you can revert back to the last time you commit a change (assuming you have not staged any file which in that case you need to use another command)
+- if you decide to undo all the changes you've made, you can revert back to the last time you commit a change (assuming you have not staged any file which in that case you need to use another command: 'git reset --hard HEAD')

 > git restore .
 <br>